ethanppl/cong1-kit3/README.md

 # 倉頡 (Cong1 Kit3) 輸入法練習

 A minimal 倉頡 (Cong1 Kit3 or CangJie) input method practice.
 Check it out here: https://ethanppl.github.io/cong1-kit3/

 - I built this just because different online practice I found contains ads that I don't like
 - I just want a simple, minimal layout
-- I started with adding event listener for keypress, which already works for me
+- I started with adding event listeners for keypress, which already works for me
 - Then I thought maybe I can try creating a virtual keyboard for mobile as well

 This page currently only contains the most common 3000 words.
 Data came from here: